 Rani Mukerji has seen it all.
-Magnificent box office successes, unanimous critical acclaim, massive number of awards and undisputed ‘relevance’ as a force to reckon with.
+Magnificent box office successes, unanimous critical acclaim, a massive number of awards, and undisputed ‘relevance’ as a force to reckon with.
 Her competent performances have could render a tint of sheen to the bleakest of screenplays.

-On her 40th birthday, let us have a relook at some of Rani Mukerji’s most overlooked performances in a career that spans across 22 years.
+In this article, let us have a relook at some of Rani Mukerji’s most overlooked performances in a career that spans across 24 years.

 10. Pooja (Har Dil Jo Pyar Karega)